-We spent a wonderful weekend in Ironbridge in May 2015 making use of the great value Annual Passport Ticket which allows unlimited entry into 10 Ironbridge Gorge Museums for £68 for a family of 4.
+We spent a wonderful weekend in Ironbridge making use of the great value Annual Passport Ticket which allows unlimited entry into 10 Ironbridge Gorge Museums for £68 for a family of 4.
 These are our highlights of the best things to do in Ironbridge with toddlers.

 Places to Go in Ironbridge with Toddlers and Babies

 The tar tunnel got a big thumbs up from my 5 year old and 2 year old!
 This is an underground tunnel, which you can walk along and see the bitumen oozing out of the walls creating pools of tar.
 The boys loved donning their hard hats and exploring.
 The tunnel is only about 300 feet long so it is easy for toddlers to walk on their own, and it took us about 20 minutes to explore fully.
 Babies would be best carried in a carrier as you wouldn’t be able to get a pram in the tunnel.

 This open air museum recreates Victorian life by enabling you to explore the shops, cottages and places of work from Victorian times, as well as letting you meet the people themselves.